GusWiz/WhichWay/README.md

     - AI was not effective at helping understand how data fetching and firestore work together.
 The code either didn't work or it wasn't relevant.
 Online forums were much more helpful.

     - AI sometimes took over our code, and started implementing complex solutions, when solutions should have been simple.

+    - AI had trouble seeing the bigger picture, often forgetting that we have multiple files for a reason and often resorting to placing code in the most recent file it could remember rather than the most relevant file.

 ![Burnup Chart Sprint 2](docs/BurnupChart2.png)